rampal-punia/python-day-to-day/deep_copy_vs_shallow_copy copy.md

 ## Deep Copy

 A deep copy, on the other hand, creates a new object and recursively copies all the mutable objects inside the original object.
 A deep copy is an entirely new object that is identical to the original object.
 This means that changes made to the mutable objects in the copied object will not affect the original object, and vice versa.
 We can use the `deepcopy()` method from the copy module to create a deep copy of an object.
+Here's an example:

 Here is an example: